billbuchanan/github.io/README.md

 The Scottish Centre of Excellence in Digital Trust and DLT is [here](https://coetrust.com/).

 ## World-leaders in Crytography
-My world-leaders in cryptography podcast is [here](https://asecuritysite.com/interviews)
+My World-leaders in cryptography podcast is [here](https://asecuritysite.com/interviews)

 ## Awards
 The following are a range of awards: